MicrosoftDocs/sql-docs/docs/connect/ado-net/enabling-query-notifications.md

 - Ensure that the user ID used to connect to the database has the necessary permissions.

-- Use a <xref:Microsoft.Data.SqlClient.SqlCommand> object to execute a valid SELECT statement with an associated notification object—either <xref:Microsoft.Data.SqlClient.SqlDependency> or <xref:System.Data.Sql.SqlNotificationRequest>.
+- Use a <xref:Microsoft.Data.SqlClient.SqlCommand> object to execute a valid SELECT statement with an associated notification object—either <xref:Microsoft.Data.SqlClient.SqlDependency> or <xref:Microsoft.Data.Sql.SqlNotificationRequest>.

 - Provide code to process the notification if the data being monitored changes.